Frequently asked questions

 How does the Inquiry fit with investigations by the Lord Advocate and Crown Office?

 The Inquiry will not determine any criminal liability.
 It is prohibited from doing so under the Inquiries Act 2005.
 The Crown Office and Procurator Fiscal Service (COPFS) has a role in investigating deaths.
-It has a dedicated Covid Inquiry unit and has published information for bereaved families on its website.
-The Scottish COVID-19 Inquiry will respect the independent role of the Lord Advocate in relation to the prosecution of crime and the investigation of deaths in Scotland, as required by its Terms of Reference.
+It has a dedicated Covid-19 Death Investigation Team and has published information for bereaved families.
+The Scottish COVID-19 Inquiry respects the independent role of the Lord Advocate in relation to the prosecution of crime and the investigation of deaths in Scotland, as required by its Terms of Reference.
 The Scottish COVID-19 Inquiry will fulfil its Terms of Reference by investigating all matters entrusted to it and making findings and recommendations.

 What is a core participant?